ATBHK Newsletter for November 2024

 Welcome to the latest edition of our newsletter, designed especially for the dedicated supporters and friends of the Association for Teaching Black History in Kentucky.…

-Mission Statement: Our mission is to collaborate with educators to provide support in teaching Kentucky’s Black history, curate supplemental educational materials to support teachers, and celebrate the wonderful work of Kentucky’s educators.
+Mission Statement: Our mission is to collaborate with educators to provide support in teaching Kentucky’s deep history, curate supplemental educational materials to support teachers, and celebrate the wonderful work of Kentucky’s educators.

-Our Vision: The vision of the Association for Teaching Black History in Kentucky is to ensure that all students in the Commonwealth have access to a more complete and inclusive understanding of Kentucky’s complex history.
-We are dedicated to filling the gaps in education where the stories and contributions of Black Kentuckians, as well as those of other citizens engaged in issues of race and social justice, have been overlooked.
-Through our efforts, we strive to provide every student with a richer, more accurate historical perspective.
+Our Vision: The vision of the Association for Teaching Black History in Kentucky is to ensure that all students in the Commonwealth have access to a more complete and inclusive understanding of Kentucky’s deep history.

 WHO WE SERVE